- How do the awards work?

 - Czech Republic

 - El Salvador

 - South Africa

 - South Korea

 The brand new edition of The Legal 500 Deutschland HAS NOW LAUNCHED.
 View the latest rankings here.
 Die brandneue Ausgabe von The Legal 500 Deutschland ist JETZT ONLINE.
 Die aktuellen Rankings finden Sie hier.

-The rankings currently on www.legal500.com/c/germany are from The Legal 500 EMEA 2013, and will be updated in March 2014.
+The rankings currently on www.legal500.com/c/germany are from The Legal 500 EMEA 2014, which was published in April 2014 and was a condensed translation and update of research from The Legal 500 Deutschland.
+The English-language content will be updated in March 2015.

 Legal market overview

 Germany’s M&A market has been stable and active at a relatively modest level, but with US investors capitalising on improved borrower conditions for takeovers in Germany, lawyers are optimistic about the market in 2014.
 Concurrently with this, the implementation of Basel III is expected to lead to an increase in distressed M&A. In banking and finance, lawyers remain busy with loan refinancings; large-cap transactions have reached an unprecedented level of complexity.
 In capital markets, the space has been characterised by aborted or postponed IPOs.
 Lawyers have also been busy advising clients on the Alternative Investment Fund Managers Directive (AIFMD).